anas-domesticus/TerraRun/README.md

 This is a wrapper to Terraform, it allows you to run multiple Terraform stacks in a single command, it does not require any non-standard Terraform HCL code.

+It is designed to make Terraform easier to use in automation.
+Unlike another well-known Terraform wrapper (TerraGrunt), it requires no non-standard HCL & doesn't incite users to box everything into highly parameterised modules.

 It understands the concept of environments, which are based on the presence of a tfvars file in the root of the stack in question.
+This allows for some differences between environments, whilst encouraging consistency.

+*i.e. if a stack has a file named "dev.tfvars", but no file called "prod.tfvars", it will run when an environment is not specified, or when "dev" is passed as the environment, but definitely not in "prod"*

+The relevant tfvars file will be included in plans / applies to that environment.

+It also has a collated HTML output format for plans, currently a little rudimentary, but readable nonetheless.
+This allows you to view all the changes across all your stacks in a single file.

 ### Commands
 - list - Lists eligible Terraform stacks